topo-gps/ios-manual/en/maps/changing_map.rst

 Changing current map
 ====================

 To change the current map, tap Menu > Maps to open the :ref:`maps pop-up <ss-maps-popup>`.
+In MacOS tap Control-0.

 If there are alternative maps available for the current visible area in the main screen, they are shown in the bottom of the maps pop-up.
 Tapping them immediately switches the map.
 If you tap 'More maps' in the maps pop-up, the maps screen will be opened.
 Here (:ref:`Menu <sec-menu>` > Maps) you can also change the current map and :ref:`purchase additional maps <sec-purchase-maps>`.